-A trip to New York City is always magical, but it’s always a little extra magical during the holidays.
+A trip to New York City is always magical, but it’s a little extra magical during the holidays.
 From the moment the Macy’s Thanksgiving Day Parade ends, the city transforms into one giant Christmas display.
 From the spectacular trees, to the store front displays, and the never ending ice skating rinks, the entire city is a winter wonderland.
-Today I am creating the perfect guide to make the most out of your next trip to the city during the holiday season!
-I’ll include all the touristy spots, and the things that I as a local think are extra special.
+As a New Yorker, I’ve created the perfect guide to make the most out of your next trip to the city during the holiday season!
+I’ve included all the touristy spots, and the things that I, as a local, think are extra special.

 A great way to make the most of your time in NYC, at any time of the year, is to plan out your days.
 The city is so massive and you can spend an entire day just in one neighborhood and still not see everything.
 When I have family or friends in town for the holidays, (or let’s be real, when I just want to go to do Christmas things, which is often) I always set out to see everything in this order as to make the most of my time at each spot, and spend minimum time commuting to places.
 A great general place to start is Bryant Park (above).
 There’s a Christmas Market with tons of cute shopping, an ice skating rink, and sweet treats and holiday drinks.

 Ice skating: there are so many rinks around the city.
-While Bryant Park seems to be one of the most crowded, they really all will be all season, especially on weekends.
-There are many other rinks, including in Central Park, and of course Rockefeller Center.
+While Rockefeller Center will be the most crowded, they really all will be all season, especially on weekends.
+There are many other rinks, including in Wollman in Central Park, and of course the rink in Bryant Park.

 Shows: as always, when in NYC, seeing a show is a must.
 While here during the holidays, stop by The Nutcracker or the Radio City Rockettes (still on my city bucket list but I’ve heard so many great things!)

 From here you can turn around and you’ll be right at Rockefeller Center!
 The window displays continue as you walk through the over-the-top decorations and harking angels while making your way up to the tree and skating rink!
-If you’re lucky enough to get in, (you should pre-book online) this skating rink is the most worth your time in my opinion.
+If you’re lucky enough to get in, (you should pre-book well in advance online) this skating rink is the most worth your time in my opinion.
 They try to keep it slightly less crowded on the rink and the views around you make it worth it all on their own.
+You can packages to The Rockettes that come with skating passes online!

 If you want to continue with the picturesque displays, you HAVE to stop by Rolf’s.
 This German Restaurant and Bar goes every type of all out for Christmas.
 The ceiling is completely lined with ornaments and every inch, I mean EVERY, is decorated floor to ceiling.
 If you want to actually stay to eat, I suggest calling for a reservation as there is never not a line down the street and it is almost always fully booked.
-If just stopping in for a drink and a picture (no one will judge you, everyone’s doing it), I for sure suggest going before 5 and on a weekday.
+If just stopping in for a drink and a picture (no one will judge you, everyone’s doing it), I for sure suggest going before 5 on a weekday or before 3 on weekends (slipping the doorman a $20 will get you in also).

 Picture Perfect: if you’re in search of a photo-op, I also would recommend visiting some hotels.
 The Plaza, The Peninsula, Lotte Palace, Gramercy Park and The Standard are all amazing hotels during the holidays.
 If you aren’t staying in them, you can definitely still stop in to see the amazing displays, trees, and even grab a drink or two to stay warm!

 To end your adventurous day with a fun night, you can make a stop at one, or several, of the cities many Christmas themed bars!
-I’ll have a fun post later this week sharing several of those, as well as the best drink to get at each, and time to visit them!
+I have a fun post listing tons for a Christmas Themed Bar Crawl, as well as the best drink to get at each, and time to visit them!

 Hope this guide helps take you through your New York City holiday adventures!